rx-angular/rx-angular/libs/cdk/docs/render-strategies/README.md

 ```

 > **⚠ Notice:**
-> As the component which introduces the change does not know ehere in the template it sits the whole template needs to be reevaluated.
+> As the component which introduces the change does not know where in the template it sits the whole template needs to be reevaluated.